re-purposing of kearsney trees

 Art in the Park: Kearsney interpreted

 After the first exhausting day on site, Alma said that she was delighted with progress.
-I’m happy that ‘Alice’ will be made out of the wood from these trees.
-I’ve learned some amazing things about their hidden anatomy.
+I’m glad that ‘Alice’ will be made out of these beautiful wood from these trees, I’ve also learned some amazing facts about their hidden anatomy.